Websites can be blocked by black or white lists.

 In order to block access to certain sites, do the following:

-Open the configuration assigned to the PC on which you need to block access to this site.
+- Go to the configuration where the controlled PCs are located, from where you need to deny access to this site.

-You need to add all the sites that should be locked.
+- You need to add all the sites that should be locked.
 Sites are written in a column, one by one.
-Blocking the main site blocks the subdomains.
+Locking the main site locks the subdomains.

-White list allows you to specify sites that can be accessed.
-All other websites will be blocked.
+A white list allows you to specify sites that can be accessed.
+All other websites will be locked.

-Just as in the previous case, open the required configuration.
+- Just as in the previous case, go to the desired configuration.

-Set the list of sites allowed to visit.
-All other sites will be blocked.
+- We set the list of sites allowed to visit.
+All other sites will be locked.

 Block web-sites on Linux agent¶